watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 ## Introduction
 In this lab, you'll get the chance to try out the new Watson Salesforce SDK by interacting with the Watson Discovery API in Apex.
 After completing the lab, you should have a better idea of the capabilities of the Watson Discovery service and be familiar with the general structure of the SDK.

 If throughout the lab you have any other questions, you can find more details about the Discovery service [here](https://www.ibm.com/watson/services/discovery/).
 Otherwise, let's get started!

 ## Setup

-In real-world use, using the SDK requires the following setup steps:
+Using the SDK requires the following setup steps:

 - Sign up/login to IBM Cloud
 - Create desired Watson service instance